ryanmanny/yahtzee/README.md

 # Yahtzee

 The classic.
-Command-line Yahtzee for CptS 121 at WSU, taught by legend Andy O'Fallon Includes some extra features, like ASCII dice.
-Supports **1-MaxInt Players** Gameplay based on the Yahtzee electronic game
+Command-line Yahtzee for CptS 121 at WSU, taught by legend Andy O'Fallon<br>
+Includes some extra features, like ASCII dice.
+Supports **1-MaxInt Players**<br>
+Gameplay based on the Yahtzee electronic game<br>

 Coding this was the first time I ever experienced "the zone", so it holds a special place in my heart